fastapi/fastapi/docs/tutorial/dependencies/dependencies-with-yield.md

 # Dependencies with `yield`

-FastAPI supports dependencies that do some <abbr title='sometimes also called "exit", "teardown", "close", "context managers"...'>extra steps after finishing</abbr>.
+FastAPI supports dependencies that do some <abbr title='sometimes also called "exit", "cleanup", "teardown", "close", "context managers", ...'>extra steps after finishing</abbr>.

 To do this, use `yield` instead of `return`, and write the extra steps after.